 More men are hardy survivors, and more women are late-onset users.

-Signs of Addiction in Older Adults
+Signs of Drug and Alcohol Addiction in Older Adults

 Being aware of the signs of addiction in older adults can help you identify a problem in the early stages.
 The person may exhibit loss of coordination beyond what is considered normal with age.
 They may seem unusually confused and show significant changes in their sleep patterns.
 Weight loss, loss of appetite, and mood swings are common.